Songjinny/Dual-core_code/README.md

 # Description
-This code is used to address symmetry breaking bifurcations using modified squared-operator iteration method.
+This code is used to address symmetry breaking bifurcations using modified squared-operator iteration method in the ground-state and dipole-mode solitons of the system of one-dimensional linearly coupled nonlinear Schrodinger equations, modeling the propagation of light in a dual-core planar waveguide with the Kerr nonlinearity and two different types of PT - symmetric potential.

 # Abstract:
 We address symmetry breaking bifurcations (SBBs) in the ground-state (GS) and dipole-mode (DM)